SwifTicketTeam/SwifTicket/README.md

 # SwifTicket – Universal Ticketing Platform

-SwifTicket is a full-stack universal ticket booking platform developed using Vue.js, Node.js, and MongoDB.
-It provides seamless user authentication, profile management, event browsing, and movie discovery features.
-The platform is backed by a real-world movie dataset and optimized for responsiveness with debounced search, genre filtering, and dynamic routing.
+SwifTicket is a complete-stack universal ticket reservation platform built with Vue.js, Node.js, and MongoDB.
+It offers intuitive user authentication, profile, event browsing, and movie discovery functionality.
+The platform is supported by a real-world dataset of movies and optimized for responsiveness with debounced search, genre filtering, and dynamic routing.

 ---